 At the most basic level, smoke simulates a natural phenomenon called aerial perspective.
 If you look at – for example – a range of mountains receding into the distance, the further mountains will appear bluer, lighter, less contrasty and less colour-saturated than the nearer mountains.

 This effect is due to light being scattered by particles naturally suspended in the air, and by molecules of the air itself.
 It is described by the scary-looking Rayleigh Equation:

-We don’t need to get into what all the variables stand for, but there are a few things worth noting:
+We don’t need to get into what all the variables stand for, but there are a couple of things worth noting:

 - The symbol on the far right represents the angle between the incident light and the scattered light.
 In practice this means that the more you shoot into the sun – the more the air you’re photographing is backlit – the more scattering there will be.
 Place the sun behind your camera and scattering will be minimal.

 - Lamda (the sort of upside-down y next to the x) is the wavelength of the light, so the shorter the wavelength, the more scattering.
 This is why things look bluer with distance: blue light has a shorter wavelength and so is scattered more.
 It’s also why shooting through an ultraviolet filter reduces the appearance of aerial perspective/atmospheric haze.